payu-india/CMS-Chatbot/docs/Offerings/auth-and-capture-pre-authorize-credit-card-payments/upi-one-time-mandate-integration/upi-reserve-pay.md

 ## Next Steps

-UPI Reserve Pay is supported on the following integrations:
+UPI Reserve Pay is supported on the following APIs:

 * **Merchant Hosted Checkout**: For more information, refer to [UPI Reserve Pay One-Time Mandate - Merchant Hosted](ref:upi-reserve-pay-one-time-mandate-merchant-hosted)
 * **PayU Hosted Checkout**: For more information, refer to [UPI Reserve Pay One-Time Mandate - PayU Hosted](ref:upi-reserve-pay-one-time-mandate-payu-hosted)